James Metzger: Hofstra University

 Metzger was an NCAA Division 1 All-American lacrosse player at Hofstra University in Hempstead, New York.
 His sophomore year record-setting scoring average of 4.9 points per game still stands.
 Metzger's single season average ranks fifth in the history of the program and his single season assist average ranks eighth all time.
 Metzger is one of only three players in the history of Hofstra's Men's Lacrosse to score eight or more points three times in one season.
-He also is one of only three Hofstra Pride men's lacrosse players to be honored with a retired number.
+He also is one of only four Hofstra Pride men's lacrosse players to be honored with a retired number.
 During his Hofstra lacrosse career, Metzger played as both attackman and midfielder on the men's field lacrosse team.
 During his 1979 freshman year, Metzger led the team in assists.
 During the 1980 season, he recorded eight points in games against Pennsylvania State University (Penn State Nittany Lions men's lacrosse), Towson University (Towson Tigers men's lacrosse) and North Carolina State University (NC State Wolfpack men's lacrosse).

 Metzger left the Hofstra lacrosse program after the 1980 season for personal reasons and did not fulfill his final two years of eligibility.
-He graduated (1983) with a bachelor of arts degree in history.
+He graduated in 1983 with a bachelor of arts degree in history.
 During 2007, Metzger reconnected with the university to become the school's leading athletics donor.
 During 2012, Hofstra established The James C. Metzger Outstanding Sophomore Award given to the lacrosse team's best sophomore player.